rubyonracetracks/howto_create_gem/05-other_metrics.md

     - tmp/vulnerabilities/lib/*
     - tmp/vulnerabilities/spec/*
 ```
 * Enter the command "sh git_check.sh".
-All tests should pass, and there should be no offenses.
+The additional gems will be installed, all tests should pass, and there should be no offenses.

 ## code_test.sh
 * Add the file code_test.sh with the following content: